fairlearn/fairlearn/docs/user_guide/assessment.rst

 Both of these can be used simultaneously.
 One important point to bear in mind when performing an intersectional analysis is that some of the intersections may have very few members (or even be empty).
-This can affect the confidence interval associated with the computed metrics.
+This will affect the confidence interval associated with the computed metrics;
+random noise has a greater effect on smaller groups.

 Multiple Sensitive Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Multiple sensitive features can be specified when the :class:`MetricFrame` is constructed.
-The ``by_groups`` property then holds the intersections of these groups:
+The :meth:`MetricFrame.by_groups` property then holds the intersections of these groups:

 .. doctest:: assessment_metrics
     :options:  +NORMALIZE_WHITESPACE